spexod/Portal/README.md

 In this sense, everyone would have some understanding of the basic docker commands used in our scripts.

-`docker comopse` always looks for a compose.yaml file for instructions.
+`docker compose` always looks for a compose.yaml file for instructions.
 So we
 ```angular2html
 cd SpExServer